 • Downtown Austin

-• Adjacent to business districts and the University of Texas (UT Austin), with well-established transportation and cultural facilities, resulting in high rental demand and pricing.
+• Adjacent to business districts and the University of Texas at Austin, this area has well-developed transportation and cultural facilities, resulting in high rental demand and pricing.

 • North Austin

-• With offices of IT companies like Apple and IBM, there is consistent demand centered around tech workers.
+• With offices of tech companies like Apple and IBM, there is a steady demand from tech professionals.

 • South Austin and Suburban Areas

-• Due to relatively affordable housing prices, suburban new city developments are active, with many families relocating.
+• Due to relatively affordable housing prices, suburban developments are thriving, attracting many families.

 Overall Assessment

-The tech company and startup ecosystem continues to expand, and the lack of state income tax in Texas significantly attracts businesses and residents, suggesting that the Austin real estate market will maintain steady demand in the long term.
+The tech company and startup ecosystem continues to expand, and Texas's lack of state income tax significantly attracts businesses and residents, suggesting that the Austin real estate market will maintain steady demand in the long term.

 • Short-Term Volatility: